lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Dictionary_WordsType_Verb.md

 	They object to the change.
+	Resistance to change is common. pledge to donate pop out
+	The onions stem underground, and pop out dirt as they grow big.
+	As the onions grow bigger underground, they push up and pop the dirt out.​ The onion plant develops a ​bulb​ underground.
+As this ​bulb​ swells and matures, it pushes up and loosens the soil above it. press out
-	Resistance to change is common. pledge to donate pump in pull over pursuant to 依照，按照，依据;
+	Use a bowl to press out a circle from the playdough.​ put out pump in pull over pursuant to 依照，按照，依据;